A broccoli based spin-out

 From collecting wild Brassicas in the 1980s, it has taken many years of conventional plant breeding, field trials and human studies into potential health benefits to deliver high glucoraphanin broccoli varieties to the public.

-The Smarter Food Company is the resulting spin-out from the Quadram Institute Bioscience.
+The Smarter Naturally is a resulting spin-out from the Quadram Institute.
 The company was formed with support from technology transfer specialists, PBL (Plant Bioscience Ltd).

 Broccoli has long been considered a ‘superfood’, with a body of scientific studies finding that eating lots of cruciferous vegetables, and broccoli in particular, may help reduce the risk of various health conditions, such as type-2 diabetes, cancer, high cholesterol, heart disease and even some neurodegenerative diseases such as Parkinson’s.
 A key part of broccoli’s health-boosting effects is a naturally occurring compound called glucoraphanin.